hielo777/3dThumbstickControls/README.md

 When the player moves the **thumbstick01** C3 finds out which **directionMarker** is the closest to **thumbstick01** and uses the vx and vy variables to figure out the correct direction for the 3D Object named **Player3D**.
 Then, in the event #2, C3 sets the right values for the **Player3D**'s *8Direction* Vactor X and Vectore Y, which in turn moves the 3D object.

 ## Changes:
+- [x] Created a folder with the basic thumbstick functionality, eliminating the slopes.
+This will help integration with other games.

 - [x] Basic thumbstick functionality

 - [x] Added tiled background to highlight 3D object movement